cirrith/Recipes/Recipes/Main Dishes/Tofu Black Bean Enchiladas.md

 2. Spoon ⅓ cup tofu mixture down center of each warm tortilla; roll up.
 Place, seam side down, in sprayed baking dish.
 Pour enchilada sauce over enchiladas.
 Sprinkle cheese over top.

 3. Bake at 350°F. for 20 to 30 minutes or until enchiladas are thoroughly heated and cheese is melted.
-Garnish with sour cream.

 ## Notes